hitsz-ids/synthetic-data-generator/docs/source/design/motivation.rst

 .. [#4] https://www.ibm.com/topics/synthetic-data

-SDV: SOTA, but not perfact
+SDV: SOTA, and not perfact
 ---------------------------------------------------------

 In this case, we found `SDV <https://github.com/sdv-dev/SDV>`_,